stevetarver/rft-presentations/info-displays/PITCHME.md

 ### ***Why Go?***

-_There are many tools to automate...
+_There are many automation tools...
 Why go?_

 @ul